Rory Hamilton-Brown: Second Spell at Sussex

 Hamilton-Brown re-signed for Sussex on 28 September 2012.
 Hamilton-Brown said: 'Losing my best friend Tom in June was indescribably painful.
 We were extremely close but ultimately I know I will emerge from this awful tragedy with renewed strength and purpose.

 'I am delighted to be returning to Sussex, a club where I was previously very happy.
 I would like to thank Mark Robinson, his coaching staff, the players, management and board at Sussex for welcoming me back so warmly.

 'There is nothing like feeling wanted to raise spirits and I fully intend to repay the confidence they have shown in me.'

 Robinson, Sussex's cricket manager, said of Hamilton-Brown: 'He is a very talented cricketer who is yet to reach his full potential, which makes him such an exciting and dangerous player.'

 Retirement

 Hamilton-Brown retired from cricket on 1 March 2015, after failing to recover from a wrist injury that sidelined him for much of the 2014 season.

 International career

-He was set to lead England U-19 for the 2006–07 winter tour of Malaysia, but was unable to because he required shoulder surgery.
+He was set to lead England under-19s for the 2006–07 winter tour of Malaysia, but was unable to because he required shoulder surgery.
 In August 2007, he was stripped of the England Under-19 captaincy after allegedly drinking alcohol the night before a match.
 However, these allegations were later found to be false, so the decision was reversed by the ECB.